lgeorgieff/javascript/node.js/010_debugging/README.md

 To start the debugger of Node.js you must pass the argument _debug_, e.g. _node debug test.js_.
 It will stop execution at the first statement in the script.

 To set some breakpoints in a script enter _debugger;_ into the places where you want the debugger to do a break.
 Note: the execution will be only stopped at these points when the Node.js runtime is started with the _debug_ argument.
+A sample file that can be used for debugging is [test_1.js](test_1.js) it includes [test_2.js](test_2.js) where tha actual breakpoint is defined.

 The next chapters describe the options that are available in the debugger, i.e. for executing them just enter them into the Node.js terminal.